 Lucy Crispin is a prize-winning poet who lives in the Lake District, England.
 Asked what she writes about, she mutters something vague about ‘Um, well… what it’s like being a person’.
 She’s inspired by the natural world, travel, other people, the life of the spirit; interested, too, in the way our experiences shape us.
 Both in her poetry and her non-fiction she celebrates what she calls the everyday extraordinary.

-In the last few years Lucy has been growing her therapy practice and publishing non-fiction, but in 2019 she channelled her energies into promoting her poetry.
-The year also saw her develop exciting new collaborations with composers.
+In 2019 Lucy developed exciting new collaborations with composers.
 Working with Clive Walkley, Lucy wrote the libretto for The Song of the Silent Child, a dramatic cantata with a folky, fable-like feel which explores our culture’s uneasy relationship with sadness (first performance October 2019).
-Lucy has also written lyrics for composer Tamsin Jones, and is about to start another major piece of work in collaboration with Bob Duffield.
+Lucy has also written lyrics for several pieces for composer Tamsin Jones, and they are currently working on a commission for a piece about climate change.

 What with one thing and another, Lucy has a busy and creative life.
 Writing is part of every day.
 It makes the invisible appear.